ALM-Rangers/Sample-Data-Widget-Extension/README.md

 Image courtesy of [Leffingwell, LLC](http://scaledagileframework.com/).

 ## Add your own Sample Data Packages ###
-***Currently we have disabled access to the configuration pane due to changes in how widgets handles configuration.
-We will bring back the capability to have your own custom Sample Data packages as soon as possible***

 You can create and add your own custom Sample Data packages through the configuration pane.